Land development

 Planning a big development?

 If you're planning large-scale land rezoning, a new development or a redevelopment project, call us on 13 20 92 8am–5:30pm Monday to Friday (except public holidays) for advice.
-Ask for the City, Growth & Development team.
+Ask for the Growth & Development team.

 Charges

-Before you can get your Section 73 Compliance Certificate, you may have to pay:
+Before you can get your Section 73 Compliance Certificate you may have to pay:

-The decision on who pays is based on our funding infrastructure to service growth policy.
-If Sydney Water pays for any of these works, you must follow our procurement guidelines.
+If you need to extend or amplify our system to service your development, the decision on who pays is based on our funding infrastructure to service growth policy.
+Generally the developer pays for the full cost, but sometimes we will pay.
+You must follow our procurement guidelines for developer works if we pay for any of these works.
 Your water servicing coordinator can tell you more.

 • checking building plans